 Hover over a list, and click the down-arrow to access a selection of advanced list management options.
 These options may include:

-- Define a Segment of This List – Create a segment of contacts on this list based on profile or behavioral attributes.
+- Define a Segment of This List – Create a segment of contacts on this list based on the profile or behavioral attributes.
 Segmentation is discussed in a further section.

 - Generate A/B Splits – Generate mutually exclusive segments of randomly selected contacts for testing; specify lists to exclude.

-- Delete Duplicates – Act-On will search your list and locate entries with identical email address.
+- Delete Duplicates – Act-On will search your list and locate entries with identical email addresses.
 The default setting is to keep the first of the duplicate entries but you will have the option to view all entries and select the preferred one to keep.

 - Scrub Email Addresses – Perform a search on your list that will locate entries with obvious errors located in the First Name, Last Name, and Email Address fields.
-To correct an error, click on the value you would like to manipulate, make any necessary corrections, and click the green check mark to the right to confirm.
+To correct an error, click on the value you would like to manipulate, make any necessary corrections, and click the green checkmark to the right to confirm.